Commas in a series worksheets

 When a sentence lists three or more things, commas keep the items from running together: we packed hats, mittens, and boots.
-First graders learn to spot the list, count the items, and check that a comma follows each one before the last.
+First graders spot the list and check that a comma follows each item before the last.

 By grade